Log in

 Now for the second, third and fourth questions

-For example, a project to create a new Cyber Security learning solution will often have a Cyber Security expert as the main contact, but usually the people whose behaviour needs to change are the colleagues and data handlers, not the experts.
+For example, a project to create a new Cyber Security learning solution will often have a Cyber Security expert as the main contact.
+But usually the people whose behaviour needs to change are the colleagues and data handlers, not the experts.

-For me, this doesn’t always pan out as planned so I have introduced a new step into the project process.
+However, this doesn’t always pan out as planned so I have introduced a new step into the project process.

 Action mapping solution